General Degree Requirements

 - Communication studies majors may have no more than one minor from another degree program in the College of Communication and Information Sciences.

-- Majors in advertising, public relations, journalism or telecommunication and film may not minor in any College of Communication and Information Sciences department except communication studies.
+- Majors in advertising, creative media, news media and public relations may not minor in any College of Communication and Information Sciences department except communication studies.

 - All students must complete in residence a minimum of six to nine hours of courses numbered 300 or above in their major and minor subjects, depending on department.